 Summer 2009: I continued discussing culture shock when I came back to America to live in North Myrtle Beach, SC, a place where I embraced beach life and coleslaw on hot dogs.

-August 2009: I moved back to Wisconsin for my senior year of college, but I liked talking about myself too much to stop blogging.
+August 2009: My senior year of college began back in Wisconsin, but I liked talking about myself too much to stop blogging.

 August 2010: I moved to Chicago for an AmeriCorps volunteer year called MercyWorks.
 I lived in community with 13 other volunteers and worked at a group home for teenagers.

-November 2011: I found a job as a house manager/nanny, still in Chicago, and documented my "housewife" and Chicago adventures.
+November 2011: Still in Chicago, I became a house manager/nanny and documented my "housewife" and Chicago adventures.

 Summer 2015: I soaked in all the little moments of my life (#nannylife, Chicago living, cooking, eating, reading, and writing about it all) and figured out my next steps.

-July 2015: I started a new position with Citizen Schools as a Teaching Fellow, got my school placement and campus role, and jumped into a new adventure! #teachingfellowlife #classof2017 #astheteachersdo
+July 2015: As a Teaching Fellow with Citizen Schools, I jumped into a new adventure! #teachingfellowlife #classof2017 #astheteachersdo

-November 2016: I got engaged (!) and I applied to grad school (!!) while also starting to explore other post-fellowship opportunities. (like maybe a career with a salary instead of a stipend?) (!!!)
+November 2016: I got engaged (!) and I applied to grad school (!!) while also starting to explore other post-fellowship opportunities (!!!).